How to maximize value out of the RBC Avion Airline Award Chart

 • Avioners earn points that never expire so your points will be waiting for your next adventure.

 • Redeem your points for travel and more.
 Use points for anything from paying bills and paying your card balance to redeeming for Gift Cards and Merchandise at top brands like Apple.
-The RBC Rewards program gives you the freedom of choice to use your points your way, and helps you make the most as an Avioner.
+The Avion Rewards program gives you the freedom of choice to use your points your way, and helps you make the most as an Avioner.

 • Link your RBC card with a Rexall Be Well account and get 50 Be Well points for every $1 spent on eligible products at Rexall.
 Redeem Be Well points faster for savings in store on eligible purchases where 25,000 Be Well points = $10